ansible/ansible/docs/docsite/rst/community/documentation_contributions.rst

 Ansible has a lot of documentation and a small team of writers.
 Community support helps us keep up with new features, fixes, and changes.

 Improving the documentation is an easy way to make your first contribution to the Ansible project.
-You don't have to be a programmer, since our documentation is written in YAML (module documentation) or reStructured Text.
-If you're using Ansible, you know YAML - playbooks are written in YAML.
+You don't have to be a programmer, since our documentation is written in YAML (module documentation) or `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ (rST).
+If you're using Ansible, you already use YAML in your playbooks.
 And rST is mostly just text.
 You don't even need git experience, if you use the ``Edit on GitHub`` option.

 If you find a typo, a broken example, a missing topic, or any other error or omission on this documentation website, let us know.
 Here are some ways to support Ansible documentation: